Syslog

 Computer system designers may use syslog for system management and security auditing as well as general informational, analysis, and debugging messages.
-A wide variety of devices, such as printers, routers, and message receivers across many platforms use the syslog standard.
+A wide variety of devices, such as printers, routers, and message receivers across many platforms, use the syslog standard.
 This permits the consolidation of logging data from different types of systems in a central repository.
 Implementations of syslog exist for many operating systems.

 When operating over a network, syslog uses a client-server architecture where a syslog server listens for and logs messages coming from clients.

 History

 Syslog was developed in the 1980s by Eric Allman as part of the Sendmail project.
 It was readily adopted by other applications and has since become the standard logging solution on Unix-like systems.
 A variety of implementations also exist on other operating systems and it is commonly found in network devices, such as routers.

 Syslog originally functioned as a de facto standard, without any authoritative published specification, and many implementations existed, some of which were incompatible.
-The Internet Engineering Task Force documented the status quo in RFC 3164 in August of 2001.
-It was standardized by RFC 5424 in March of 2009.
+The Internet Engineering Task Force documented the status quo in RFC 3164 in August 2001.
+It was standardized by RFC 5424 in March 2009.

 Various companies have attempted to claim patents for specific aspects of syslog implementations.
 This has had little effect on the use and standardization of the protocol.